AndrewParkes/BlockAllSteamInvites/README.md

 ![added buttons and locations](http://i.imgur.com/LKJTmTL.png)

-    * All the added buttons -Block Private-,  -Block Banned-,  -Block Non-Setup- and -Block level [0]-
+    * All the added buttons Block Private,  Block Banned,  Block Non-Setup and Block level [0]
     * Highlighted items are items that have been double clicked and will be called on page refresh

 # Donations: